Supersheep50/A-History-of-Playstation/README.md

     - Nav bar: At the top right of each page is the menu.
 Each link turns red when you hover over it to let you know its interactive.
 There is a black underline for each link to let the user know which page they are on.
     ![The History of PlayStation menu list.
 Each page name is displayed on white backdrop](assets/images/nav-bar-screenshot.png)

     - Header image zoom: The main header image zooms on the home page when first clicking into the website.
-A welcome messages informs the user what the website is about.
+A welcome message informs the user what the website is about.
     ![The History of PlayStation header photo.
 PS Logo zooms forwards on a black background.
 A welcome message is also included](assets/images/header-logo.png)

     - PlayStation info text and image: Each PlayStation section has a box displaying information about the particular console.
 Hovering over the text turns it from black to red, helping to make it easier to read.
 The PlayStation image also zooms forward to give the user a more dynamic view of it.